 It may be many years before you have any symptoms.
 Eventually the build-up of mucin puts pressure on the bowel and other organs.
 PMP usually stays within the peritoneal space.

 PMP can be difficult to diagnose.
 You may have some of the symptoms listed above and go for tests.
 But PMP is often found when having tests or during treatment for other medical conditions.
 The following tests may be used to diagnose PMP.

 Drainage of fluid from the abdomen (peritoneal aspiration)

 Your doctor may take a sample of fluid from your tummy to be tested.
 They will numb the skin over the area first with a local anaesthetic.
 The doctor will then pass a needle through the skin into the peritoneal space.
 They will use the needle to draw some of the fluid into a syringe.

 You may also have a biopsy.
 This is when the doctor removes a small piece of tissue or cells.
 A doctor who specialises in analysing cells (pathologist) examines the tissue or cells under a microscope to look for signs of cancer.
 A biopsy can be taken in different ways:

 CT or ultrasound-guided biopsy

-The surgeon makes a small cut in your tummy (abdomen), using a special instrument called a laparoscope.
+The surgeon makes a small cut in your tummy (abdomen).
+They use a special instrument called a laparoscope to look around inside your tummy.
 A laparoscope is a thin tube with an eyepiece at one end and a light and camera at the other end.
-Your doctor can then look around the abdomen and use another instrument to cut out a small piece of tissue.
+Your doctor then uses another instrument to take a small piece of tissue.